kislow/pretty-OS/conkyrc/README.md

 # Conky - Real time system info for your Linux desktop

 Conky is a graphical tool for Linux that displays system information to your screen in real time.

 ## Motivation

-One can use conky-manager to tweak system info, however I prefer a light weight solution without having to install a bunch of dependcies.
+One can use conky-manager to tweak system info, however I prefer a light weight solution without having to install a bunch of dependencies.
 Hence, I have installed conky and tweaked the .conkyrc file.

 ## Example